Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 ### Step 2 - Configuring Kubernetes to use our newly created EFS volume

-Your Kubernetes cluster needs some additionnal piece of software to make use of the EFS volume.
-We will install those and then create a first volume, shared accross multiple pods.
+Your Kubernetes cluster needs some additional piece of software to make use of the Enterprise File Storage volume.
+We will install those and then create a first volume, shared across multiple pods.

 To do so, you can install the [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs):